auth0/docs/articles/tokens/jwt.md

 For more information on all the types of tokens used by Auth0, see [Tokens](/tokens).
 :::

 JSON Web Token (JWT), pronounced "jot", is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

 * Compact: Because of its relatively small size, a JWT can be sent through a URL, through a POST parameter, or inside an HTTP header, and it is transmitted quickly.
 * Self-contained: A JWT contains all the required information about an entity to avoid querying a database more than once.
+The recipient of a JWT also does not need to call a server to validate the token.

 ## Use of JWTs